OpenCirqt/CirqtLab-Kit-Test/README.md

 3. Open XCode

-    When you're ready, navigate to `/ios`, open `omniRing.xcworkspace`, select a real iPhone (simulator won't work for bluetooth), then hit Play.
+    When you're ready, navigate to `/ios`, open `CirqtLabKit.xcworkspace`, select a real iPhone (simulator won't work for bluetooth), then hit Play.

     Configure development team as necessary.